ttulloch/Info2180-Lab-1/README.md

-# Info-2180--Lab-1
+# Info-2180-Lab-1

-Web Development Lab 1
-This lab is for Tarique Tulloch
+This sis lab 1 for Tarique Tulloch